pdilipc/Medblocks-BYFRFA15D/docs/architecture.md

 ## Application Boundaries

 The first version should not attempt to implement a full clinical intelligence engine or a full EPR replacement.
 Its purpose is to show that physiological context, rehabilitation planning, synthetic specialty data, and structured documentation can be connected in a focused FHIR workflow.

+The synthetic module should not be interpreted as a validated decision-support engine or a substitute for clinical judgement.
+It is a development and demonstration tool that helps exercise the workflow and make the app concrete.

 In a later version, this same architecture could support richer baseline and longitudinal models, multi-device integration, and more sophisticated therapy personalization.